Te riunga ora mō ngā mokopuna – the safe pathways to children’s wellbeing.

 You can make a complaint to the Ministry of Health about a:

 - health worker, health worker’s employer or health organisation if you think they have breached the Code of Practice for Health Workers

 - manufacturer or importer of infant formula that is a member of the Infant Nutrition Council if you think they have breached the INC Code of Practice.

-Following a review of New Zealand’s interpretation of the International Code (Ministry of Health 2004a), the Ministry has prepared a single, standard reference document – Implementing and Monitoring the International Code of Marketing of Breast-milk Substitutes in New Zealand: The Code in New Zealand.
+More about New Zealand’s approach can be found in Implementing and Monitoring the International Code of Marketing of Breast-milk Substitutes in New Zealand: The Code in New Zealand.